1992–93 Philadelphia 76ers season

-The 1992–93 NBA season was the 76ers 44th season in the National Basketball Association, and 30th season in Philadelphia.
-The Sixers received the ninth pick in the 1992 NBA draft, and selected Clarence Weatherspoon out of Southern Miss.
-During the off-season, the team acquired Jeff Hornacek, Andrew Lang and Tim Perry from the Phoenix Suns, and hired Doug Moe as their new head coach.
-The Sixers got off to a bad start, losing 11 of their first 14 games after a 7-game losing streak between November and December, and held an 18–31 record at the All-Star break.
-The team also suffered two defeats that were greater than 50 points (at Kings 154–98 on Jan.
-2, and at Sonics 149–93 on Mar.
-6).
+The 1992–93 Philadelphia 76ers season was the 44th season for the Philadelphia 76ers in the National Basketball Association, and their 30th season in Philadelphia, Pennsylvania.
+The 76ers received the ninth overall pick in the 1992 NBA draft, and selected power forward Clarence Weatherspoon from the University of Southern Mississippi.
+During the off-season, the team acquired All-Star guard Jeff Hornacek, Andrew Lang and Tim Perry from the Phoenix Suns, and hired Doug Moe as their new head coach.

+The 76ers got off to a bad start, losing 11 of their first 14 games of the regular season after a 7-game losing streak between November and December, and held an 18–31 record at the All-Star break.
+The team also suffered two defeats that were greater than 50 points, a 154–98 road loss to the Sacramento Kings on January 2, 1993, and a 149–93 road loss to the Seattle SuperSonics on March 6.
 As the NBA in the 1990s emphasized more defensive play, Moe tried to implement an up-tempo attack offense similar to his former Denver Nuggets team of the 1980s, which failed miserably.
 With the team holding a 19–37 record in early March, he was fired and replaced with Fred Carter.
 Moe would return to coaching with the Denver Nuggets in his second stint under head coach George Karl from 2005 until retirement in 2008.